rianoc/MQTT_blog/README.md

 ## Calculate an error detecting checksum

 The final field is particularly important.
 This is a [checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) which enables error-detection, a requirement as serial data can be unreliable.
 Without this incorrect data could be interpreted as correct.
-For example a temperature reading such as `26.70` missing it's decimal point would be published as `2670`.
+For example a temperature reading such as `26.70` missing its decimal point would be published as `2670`.

 In kdb+ a function is needed to generate a checksum to compare against the one sent by the Arduino.
 If the two values do not match the data is rejected as it contains an error.